Silvery Lutung, Trachypithecus cristatus

 The pelage color of silvery lutung monkeys is dark gray; the tips of their hair is a lighter gray, which gives them an overall silvery effect.
-The ventral portion of the tail and the groin are a yellowish color.
+The under portion of the tail and the groin are a yellowish color.
 Their face is black and the black hair atop their heads sweeps upward into a point.
 There are slight variations in hair color, including brown, brownish-gray, or black.
 Although adult males are slightly larger than adult females, it can be difficult to visually distinguish between the sexes.
 One visible differentiator is white patching on the interior flanks of females.

 As is typical among colobine monkeys, the lower jaw projects out further than the upper jaw.
 The genus Trachypithecus can be distinguished from other colobines by their prominent nasal bones, a well developed sagittal crest, and recess brow ridges.

 The size of their thumbs is reduced, which makes it easier for them to use brachiating movements while traveling throughout their forest habitats.
 Their fore and hind limbs are almost equal in length, which is unique for an Old World monkey.
 This suggests that they may have previously occupied a more terrestrial habitat.

 Newborns have orange hair, and white hands, feet, and faces.
 Within a couple of days of birth an infant’s face turns black, just like an adult’s.
 Their hair changes to the adult color within 3 to 5 months.